-Three year old Michael was running across the church playground when he slipped and fell.
-His ear-piercing scream brought 14-year old Megan running to his aid.
+Three-year-old Michael was running across the church playground when he slipped and fell.
+His ear-piercing scream brought 14-year-old Megan running to his aid.
 Her calm loving spirit soon had Michael smiling again.
-Of course the show and tell bandaid she put on his knee seemed to have helped broaden his smile.
+Of course, the show and tell band aid she put on his knee seemed to help broaden his smile.

-When one of the parents noticed her two year old daughter spilt orange juice on her new dress, and her four year old son was a mess after having run through a mud puddle, Megan could tell she was very discouraged, especially when she said her kids obviously weren’t that bright.
-Megan was smiling when she told the woman her children weren’t fireflies or lightening bus as some call them, assuring the woman her children were very bright – spilling juice on a new dress and running through a mud puddle was quite normal.
-Was it any wonder all the parents felt blessed to have a 14-year old like Megan working in the church nursery.
-Perhaps it was because of students like Megan, the evening service dedicated and conducted by the youth of the church, was full.
+When one of the parents saw her two-year-old daughter spilt orange juice on her new dress, and her four-year-old son was a mess after having run through a mud puddle, Megan could tell she was very discouraged, especially when she said her kids obviously weren’t that bright.
+Megan was smiling when she told the woman her children weren’t fireflies or lightening bugs as some call them, assuring the woman her children were very bright.
+Spilling juice on a new dress and running through a mud puddle was quite normal.
+Was it any wonder all the parents felt blessed to have a 14-year-old like Megan working in the church nursery.
+Perhaps it was because of students like Megan, that the evening service, dedicated and conducted by the youth of the church, was full.

 Megan said it seemed this generation of parents and youth were more interested in sports, mindless tv shows, pop music and text messaging than the arts.
-Perhaps it was being home schooled that allowed her the luxury of pursuing areas of study that truly interested her in addition to her required studies.
-Her love of painting and works of art as well as the musical compositions by the masters of these arts added a sense of richness to her life which enabled her to be conversant with adults as well as peers in areas most teens weren’t interested in.
+Perhaps it was being home schooled that allowed her the luxury of pursuing areas of study that truly interested her, in addition to her required studies.
+Her love of painting and works of art, as well as the musical compositions by the masters, added a sense of richness to her life.
+This enabled her to be conversant with adults, as well as peers, in areas most teens weren’t interested in.